DeeJay/meArm_MovementRecorder/README.md

 | 20 | A2 | | | Pot | | | |
 | 21 | A3 | | | | Pot | | |

+ProMicro pinout is as designated by the print on the board itself, NOT by the physical pins on the board or the socket.

+3* - Pin 3 is also used for the Joystick Right Button when the Joystick module is attached.

 Basic movements